Paresh-ch-Pothal/Amazon-Clone/README.md

 ## Features
 - **Homepage**: Displays a selection of products with images and brief descriptions.
-- **Product Details**: Clicking on a product shows more detailed information.
 - **Responsive Design**: Ensures the website looks good on different screen sizes.

 ## Technologies Used